We ship worldwide. Thousands of adventures delivered to over 30 countries!

 Learn about Space History for Kids in the eleventh adventure, which transports you

 You will learn about the solar system, the Space Race, gravity

 Place the sticker on the timeline and find the USA and Russia on the world map.
-Find a cosy place to read the illustrated time-travelling Space story with the matching bookmark, then learn some Space facts in the history magazine.
+Find a cosy place to read the illustrated time-travelling story with the matching bookmark, then learn some Space facts in the history magazine.
 Colour in the Space-themed designs, solve the puzzles, then treasure your very own Space-themed stickers.

 Begin the history adventure with a Mysteries in Time subscription box for kids.

 Max and Katie travel back to the Mir Space Station, where they learn how to be astronauts and experience